ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 Risk Management File

-Design Controls + Traceability
+Design controls + traceability

-Planning, inputs/outputs, reviews, V&V, transfer, and changes tied to risk, requirements, and objective evidence.
+Planning, inputs/outputs, reviews, V&V, transfer, and changes—tied to risk, requirements, and objective evidence.

 Core capabilities

-The building blocks that make your system reviewable under QMSR: clause mapping, traceability, and practical operating cadence.
+The building blocks that make your system reviewable under QMSR: clause mapping, traceability, and a practical operating cadence.

-Clause mapping + evidence architecture
+Clause mapping + objective evidence

 - ISO 13485 clause-to-SOP map with record expectations